marinebon/info-mb/prep/plot_caption/centric2.md

 Centric diatoms are often thought of as signature or "keystone" phytoplankton species within upwelling systems.
+They are important for supplying an estimated 45% of total primary production of organic material to the ocean's food web.